jesuisundesdeux/vigilo-backend/doc/UPGRADE.md

 ### Upgrade
-Before upgrading you should disable INNODB STRICT MODE by :
+Before upgrading you should disable INNODB STRICT MODE by launching in MySQL CLI:

 ```
 SET SESSION innodb_strict_mode=OFF;